Renaming Variables

 @c collection All linked collection names.

-Note: Be careful by using the renaming variables in the Search input.
-It will only compare the strings.
-If you use the date variable @d it will only find the objects that have the current date and the same format.
+Be cautious when using renaming variables in the Search input, as it only compares strings.
+For example, using the @d (date) variable will only find objects with the current date in the same format.

-By deactivating the Numeration and using the custom number variable @n.
-It is finally also possible to rename many objects at once with a increasing number in the middle of the string.
+By deactivating automatic numeration and using the custom number variable @n, you can rename multiple objects with an increasing number in the middle of the string.